devconcept/multer-gridfs-storage/README.md

 ## Features

-- Compatibility with MongoDb versions 2 and 3
+- Compatibility with MongoDb versions 2 and 3.
-- Full Node.js support from versions 0.10 to 8
+- Full Node.js support from versions 4 to 8.
+- Really simple api.
+- Caching of url based connections.
-- Promise support
+- Promise support.
-- Generator functions support
+- Generator functions support.
-- Really simple api
-- Automatic management of MongoDb connection or the possibility to reuse an existing one
+- Support for existing and promise based database connections.
-- Delayed file storage until the connection is available
+- Delayed file storage until the connection is available.

 ## Installation